Glenn Chong

-Glenn Ang Chong (born July 12, 1974) is a Filipino politician.
+Glenn Ang Chong (born July 12, 1974) is a Filipino lawyer and politician.
 He was elected as a Member of the House of Representatives, representing the Lone District of Biliran.
-He held the position for three years before he lost his re-election bid to Rogelio J. Espina, twin brother of Gerardo Espina Sr.
+He held the position for three years before he lost his re-election bid to Rogelio Espina.

-Personal life
+Early life and education

-Chong was born on July 12, 1974 in Naval, Biliran.
-He is a lawyer and certified public accountant by profession.
+Chong was born on July 12, 1974, in Cebu City to Charlie Chong and Adelfa Ang, being the eldest of three children.
+He completed his elementary and high school as a valedictorian.
+He finished his accountancy degree at the Cebu Institute of Technology as his pre-law course.
+He later obtained his law degree at the University of San Carlos, graduating as a cum laude).
+After which, he became a lawyer and certified public accountant by profession.
 He obtained his Doctor of Humanities (Honoris Causa) degree in University of San Carlos.

 Political career

 He won his election in 2007 after defeating former Representative Gerardo Espina Sr., who had held the seat from 1995 to 2004, making him the very first representative of Biliran who did not belong to Espina political clan.
-He sought re-election in 2010 and 2013 but lost twice to Rogelio Espina.
+However, he was defeated when he sought re-election in 2010 and a comeback in 2013, both to Rogelio Espina.
 He ran under Lakas–Kampi and Pwersa ng Masang Pilipino, respectively.

-Chong was a candidate for Senator of the Philippines in the 2019 Philippine general election.
+Chong was a candidate for Senator of the Philippines in the 2019 Philippine general election, but lost.